Gundoald: The Siege of Comminges

 With Guntram's army approaching, Gundovald soon crossed the Garonne and made for Comminges or Convenae in the foothills of the Pyrenees.
 The town itself was defended by a 674 metre perimeter wall, so Gundovald decided to make his stand here.
 When he arrived in Comminges, Gundovald claimed that he had been invited by all those who dwell in Childebert II's realm and ordered the inhabitants to bring food and supplies inside the wall.
 Furthermore, he told them to hold out for reinforcements.
 Gundovald also told the men of Convenae to sally forth and fight, but when the citizens of the town were out, Gundovald ordered the gates to be shut on them and the seizure of their possessions.

-When the siege had begun, Guntram's men tried to undermine the moral of the defenders.
-Men climbed to the top of the Matacan, the only highpoint within hailing distance to insult Gundovald.
-They made reference to his nickname ballomer, his painting skills and the cutting of his hair by Chlothar I and Sigibert I. Gundovald went on the ramparts and answered back to the attackers.
+When the siege had begun, Guntram's men tried to undermine the morale of the defenders.
+Men climbed to the top of the Matacan, the only high point within hailing distance to insult Gundovald.
+They referred to his nickname Ballomer, his painting skills, and the cutting of his hair by Chlothar I and Sigibert I. Gundovald went on the ramparts and answered back to the attackers.
 Meanwhile, the siege engines brought by Guntram's army were proving ineffective, so Leudgisel, who was in charge of the siege, ordered the construction of new ones.
 The constructed siege machines mainly consisted of battering rams, with the aim of knocking down holes in the walls.
-As Guntram's men approached the walls they were bombarded by stones, as well as flaming barrels of pitch and fat.
+As Guntram's men approached the walls, they were bombarded by stones, as well as flaming barrels of pitch and fat.

 However, not all the defenders believed Comminges could hold.
 Duke Bladast, who supported Gundovald, tried to escape the city by setting fire to the church-house as a distraction.
 Guntram's forces were also constructing an agger, a great ramp or mound- opposite the east wall.
 With this in mind, the besiegers soon sent messengers to Duke Mummolus and asked him to acknowledge Guntram as his true overlord.
 Together with Bishop Sagittarius and other supporters of Gundovald, Mummolus went to the cathedral, where they all took an oath to hand over Gundovald to his enemies.
-When the group confronted Gundovald, they suggested that he should try and make peace with Guntram.
+When the group confronted Gundovald, they suggested that he should try to make peace with Guntram.
 According to Gregory, Gundovald knew he was being betrayed.
 Regardless, he left Comminges anyway.
-Now outside of the town, Ullo, a man of Guntram, pushed Gundovald over and thrust a lance at him.
+Now, outside of the town, Ullo, a man of Guntram, pushed Gundovald over and thrust a lance at him.
 Gundovald survived, but Boso, one of Guntram's men, threw a stone at him.
 The stone hit Gundovald in the head and killed him.
-The next day the gates of the town were opened and Guntram's men slaughtered all the common people, while all the buildings, including churches, were put to the flame and destroyed.
-Nevertheless, Gundovald was dead and his revolt was over.
+The next day, the gates of the town were opened, and Guntram's men slaughtered all the common people, while all the buildings, including churches, were put to the flame and destroyed.
+Nevertheless, Gundovald was dead, and his revolt was over.